ajkhedkar15/centralized-logging/README.md

 ## Development Setup

-1. Clone this repo and open all the projects in your favourite IDE.
+1. Clone or fork & clone this repo and open the root project (centralized-logging) in your favourite IDE.

 2. Start all the microservices in development mode.